-This formed the basis for a detailed presentation that outlined the vision to unify the front and back offices under a new cloud standardisation programme where each application is run from a single environment.
+This formed the basis for a detailed presentation, outlining the front and back offices under a new cloud standardisation programme where each application is run from a single environment.

 Claranet deployed its own independent tooling to analyse hardware, computing, processing, and workloads across each area of the estate.
 The results of this audit were used to create a business case for the migration programme, which included a ‘cloud feasibility study’ and a detailed comparison of various economic models and costs for all the major service providers by workload This depicted the design for each configuration, including how storage and data protection would be managed over a three-year technology roadmap by migrating workloads onto the right hyperscaler for each environment to meet Arup’s objectives.

 We have a close partnership with Claranet, and we view them as part of our team.